canonical/ubuntu-core-docs/docs/reference/assertions/confdb-schema.md

 - **`access`** (*optional*)
     Access control for the given rule.
 Can be read-only, write-only or read-write.
 If omitted, defaults to read-write.
 - **`content`** (*optional*)
     Describes a nested rule that will be created with the parent's rule `request` and `storage` paths as prefixes.
-Semantically equal to creating a parallel rule with the same prefix.
-The `access` value is not inherited.
+The `access` value is inherited from the parent and cannot be overridden.

 An example of this assertion is: